Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: Introduction

-For planned experiments, the design points, forming an experimental design \(X_p\), can be chosen to optimally cover the input space.
-Depending on the model used, there are various approaches for this.
-Classical approaches are the optimality criteria used in Design of Experiments (DoE), which were developed for linear models (A-optimality, D-optimality, E-optimality, T-optimality).
-In the field of Design and Analysis of Computer Experiments (DACE), where models such as Kriging are used, space-filling designs have become established, which cover the input space uniformly (Santner, Williams, and Notz 2003).
-However, these optimality criteria are not directly applicable if already existing designs are available.
-In practice, results from unplanned, arbitrarily chosen designs, say \(X_u\), that do not satisfy any optimality criteria are often already available.
-These designs are primarily based on the experience of the experimenters and usually cover only a small part of the input space and therefore do not meet the statistical optimality criteria.
-These designs are often biased, so that the results of the experiments are not representative of the input space.
+However, these optimality criteria are not directly applicable if already existing, non-optimal designs should be used and extended.
+In practice, results from unplanned, arbitrarily chosen designs, say $X_u$, that do not satisfy any optimality criteria are often already available.
+These designs are biased, i.e., they are primarily based on the experience of the experimenters and usually cover only a small part of the input space and therefore do not meet the statistical optimality criteria.
+As a consequence, the results of the experiments are not representative.
 The question therefore arises as to how these designs can be improved to increase the quality of the coverage of the input space while simultaneously improving the results of the experiments.
+This leads to a multiobjective optimization problem.

-We present an approach based on the Morris-Mitchell criterion \(\Phi\) (Morris and Mitchell 1995).
+We present an approach for extending existing, non-optimal designs, which is based on the Morris-Mitchell criterion $\Phi$ (Morris and Mitchell 1995).
 This criterion measures the distances between the design points in the input space to quantify the quality of the coverage of the input space.
 The criterion can be used to distribute the design points uniformly in the input space.
-However, \(\Phi\) grows with the number of design points \(n\), so that it is not directly applicable to existing designs.
-To address this issue, we use the extended version of the criterion that takes into account the number of design points (Bartz-Beielstein 2025b).
-This extended criterion is called intensified Morris-Mitchell criterion, denoted by \(\Phi^\ast\).
-In Section~\ref{sec-MM-criterion}, we demonstrate how \(\Phi^\ast\) can be used to improve the quality of the coverage of the input space.
-A comparison with the scaling properties of \(\Phi\) shows that \(\Phi^\ast\) is a more appropriate criterion for existing designs.
+However, $\Phi$ grows with the number of design points $n$, so that it is not directly applicable to existing designs.
+To address this issue, we use the intensified version of the criterion, denoted by $\Phi^{\ast}$.
+It takes into account the number of design points (Bartz-Beielstein 2025a).
+We demonstrate how $\Phi^{\ast}$ can be used to improve the quality of the coverage of the input space.
+A theoretical analysis based on potential theory shows that $\Phi^{\ast}$ is a more appropriate criterion for existing designs, but still has some limitations.
+Therefore, we also consider as a second option a corrected version of the Morris-Mitchell criterion, denoted by $\hat{\Phi}$.

 To demonstrate the applicability of our approach, we use a case study based on a problem from compressor development.
 In designs from industry, datasets (i.e., data rows = number of investigated designs) are always limited, yet statements should be made about all possible designs within the investigated input parameter space.
 The particular challenge is that individual input/output parameters often exhibit pronounced local minimum/maximum effects, so it is usually unclear whether this local design space has been discretized finely enough.